Roads, bridges, jobs: Biden selling big infrastructure deal

 The visit to La Crosse was indeed a blue-collar political play, with faux traffic construction signs that said “American Jobs Plan” dotted across the venue.
 The president has long connected with working-class voters, while Wisconsin is one of the trio of Great Lakes states — along with Michigan and Pennsylvania — that Biden narrowly reclaimed for the Democrats after they were captured by Donald Trump in 2016.

-Biden, making an impromptu stop for ice cream after his speech, received a suggestion to order the rocky road flavor as a nod to the infrastructure bill but he quipped “it's been a rocky road, but we're going to get it done” and instead ordered cookies and cream and strawberry.
+Biden, making an impromptu stop for ice cream after his speech, received a suggestion to order the rocky road flavor as a nod to the infrastructure bill.
+He quipped, “It's been a rocky road, but we're going to get it done” and instead ordered cookies and cream and strawberry.

 Potential economic gains were a shared incentive for the group of Democratic and Republican senators who agreed to the deal last week.
 McConnell said he has not yet decided whether he will support the bipartisan package, but he wants Biden to pressure House Speaker Nancy Pelosi and Schumer to say they will allow the bipartisan arrangement to pass without mandating that the much larger and broader follow-up bill be in place.